Naturah/naturah-shopify-theme/memory_bank/README.md

 # Naturah Shopify Theme

-A modern, custom Shopify theme for Naturah's online store featuring natural and organic products, with a clean design and a focus on showcasing watercolor kits and crafts.
+A modern, custom Shopify theme for Naturah's online store featuring Nature inspired Watercolor Kits, with a clean design and a focus on showcasing watercolor kits and crafts.

 ## Project Overview